BurkovBA/BurkovBA.github.io/content/blog/2023-12-31-1/index.md

 ### Why do the Gradient Boosting Machines beat Random Forests?

 Random Forests are a competing ensemble method.
-While Gradient Boosting builds trees sequentially, at each iteration improving mostly on samples, where preceding ensemble members underperformed, Random Forests construct all the trees in an ensemble in parallel.
+While Gradient Boosting builds trees sequentially, at each iteration paying attention to improving prediction on samples, where preceding ensemble members underperformed, Random Forests construct all the trees in the ensemble in parallel.

 Due to subsampling in both samples and features, Random Forests achieve improvement of prediction with addition of extra trees by reducing variance of the resulting ensemble.
-In contrast, RBMs primarily reduce bias (due to the focus on samples, where preceding members of ensemble underperformed), although subsampling of samples (and sometimes features) helps reduce variance, too.
+In contrast, RBMs primarily reduce bias (due to the focus on samples, where preceding members of ensemble underperformed), although subsampling of samples in Stochastic GBM and possibly features in hist/GOSS GBM helps reduce variance, too.

 Thus, generally GBMs attain better losses than Random Forests.
 However, sometimes Random Forests still perform comparably to Gradient Boosting Machines, e.g. in case of abundance of very noisy and weak features.

 It might seem that Random Forests can be parallelized better than Gradient Boosting due to parallelism of tree construction.
-But actually GBMs allow for parallel execution at the level of a single tree (candidate features at a split and/or, possibly, tree nodes can be traversed in parallel).
+But actually GBMs allow for parallel execution at the level of a single tree (through parallel iteration over candidate features at a split and/or, possibly, tree nodes can be traversed in parallel).

 ### LightGBM vs CatBoost